 In this digital age, everyone thinks they can letter their own comic.
 But there’s a lot more to lettering than digitally pasting words onto the page.
-Don’t let amateurish lettering ruin your project!
-Plus, being able to professionally letter your own projects can save you a lot of cash!
+Don’t let amateurish lettering undermine the success of your project!
+Plus, being able to letter your own project with a professional finish can save you a lot of cash!

-Expert letterer Erica Schultz will take you through the programs, the thought-process, and the decision-making skills to create comics with slick, professional lettering.
-With years of experience lettering for DC Comics, Image Comics, Dynamite, and a slew of independent and creator-owned books, including her own projects, Erica is uniquely qualified to walk you through best practices and instruct you on how to avoid common pitfalls and mistakes along with a healthy dose of troubleshooting the most common problems.
+Expert letterer Sean Rinehart will take you through the programs, the thought-process, and the decision-making skills to create comics with slick, professional lettering.
+With experience lettering for Dynamite, Source Point Press, and a slew of independent and creator-owned books, including his own projects, Sean is uniquely qualified to walk you through best practices and instruct you on how to avoid common pitfalls and mistakes along with a healthy dose of troubleshooting the most common problems.

 - You will letter up to an 8-page comic book story!